 Include child-to-child vision testing into your programme and support your science, health and literacy programme as well as empowering your students to take action for their wellbeing.
 Learn more in this webinar or in the PLD article Improving vision screening for children – case study.

 In Digital tools and science learning Stephen Ross introduces two easy-to-use digital tools, Arduino Science Journal (free) and Micro:bit and looks at how they can engage your students in real-time data collection.

 Nature of science

 Building students’ curiosity about the world around them is essential to their engagement in science.
-Providing students with simple scientific activities will build their scientific literacy as well as give them a greater understanding of the world we live in.
+Providing students with simple scientific activities, along with the science concepts that underpin them, will build their scientific literacy as well as give them a greater understanding of the world we live in.